Documentation sets

 AI Knowledge Integration

-- Unpublishing content immediately removes it from AI knowledge
+- Unpublishing content immediately removes it from the brand's knowledge.

 Public Documentation Behavior